 Step out of Your Comfort Zone Now

 The idea of comfort is seen differently depending on what profession you work in, or which side you are on.
 Some people think that we should always be comfortable.
-Others seem to think that any time you are comfortable, you’re missing out on some crucial part of life.
+Others seem to think that any time you are comfortable,you must step out of your comfort zone, because you’re missing out on some crucial part of life.

 What Is The Comfort Zone?